Curating

 Nueva Luz: Open to Interpretation featured three projects that were supported through the Nueva Luz Study Center Commissioning Fund.
 The projects support artists in extending their practices by accessing the Nueva Luz digital archive as a catalyst for new work.
 They were identified through an open competition.
 The multi-part installations were developed over eight months of inquiry by Shiloah Symone Coley, Lisa DuBois, and the collaborative team Regin Leys and Thiago Szmrecsányi.
 On view at WallWorks, 15 Canal Place, Bronx, NY, August 1–September 4, 2024.
 An essay in the Commissioning Fund Issue of Nueva Luz is forthcoming.

-Image: Artist talk with Jennifer McGregor, Shiloah Symone Coley, Lisa DuBois, Thiago Szmrecsányi and Regin Leys.
+Image: Artist talk with Jennifer McGregor, Shiloah Symone Coley, Lisa DuBois, Thiago Szmrecsányi, and Regin Leys.
 Photo Credit: Michael Palma Mir.

 Rivers Flow / Artists Connect, Hudson River Museum, Yonkers, NY, 2024